"Islam is an ideology. It's not

 logic is bad enough, but in this case

-there is terrible irony in that what is
+it is terrible ironic in that what is

 being defended in such cheap fashion is